Online Help

 The software is compatible with BSD-like distributions, such as FreeBSD and OpenBSD.

-Follow the instructions to compile, in the official repository at https://github.com/ctlcltd/e2-sat-editor/release
+Follow the instructions to compile, in the official repository at https://github.com/ctlcltd/e2-sat-editor/blob/main/BUILD.md

-The software may also be compatible with other systems but not tested.
+The software may also be compatible with other systems, but not tested.

 Some systems may have emulation capabilities and allow you to run software distributed for Linux.
-For example: Chrome OS and the "Crostini" project, refer to the page at: https://chromeos.dev/linux.

 Please refer to the documentation of the system in use for more information about Linux binary compatibility.